jwei302/fbc/README.md

 python scripts/serve_policy.py --env LIBERO
 ```

-2. Run the evaluation on a specific task suite (e.g,. libero_spatial, libero_10, libero_90)
+2. Run the evaluation on a specific task suite (e.g,. libero_spatial, libero_10, libero_90).
+For our project, we used libero_90, and ran 10 trials per task.

 ```bash
 python examples/libero/main.py \